The Soft After

 The title evokes the vulnerability with which we enter the world—the fragile balance of a person in formation, whose soft core, initially open to everything that comes, gradually becomes covered by a protective shell, layers that absorb impact.
 Yet this fragility is also what makes us who we are.
 It is therefore the responsibility of institutions, authorities, and society as a whole to create safe and supportive environments for all.
 In this sense, the exhibition embraces the idea that “there is strength in fragility,” and seeks to support the courage and openness of the artists who share it with us.

-The exhibition is supported by the Ministry of Culture, the State Cultural Fund of the Czech Republic, and the City of Prague.
+Under the auspices of the Ministry of Culture, the State Cultural Fund of the Czech Republic, the City of Prague and Studio Prám.

 Contemporary art in your mailbox